shonjoy91/rsp-sw-toolkit-gw/README.md

 The sensor-nfc-config project is a reference design for programming identification assets into the Intel® RSP for authenticating with the gateway.

-The rsp-sim tool is a set of scripts that simulate the command responses and data indications that would come from actual Intel® RSP devices.
+The rsp-sim tool is a set of scripts that simulate the commands, responses and data notifications of the Intel® RSP.
 This tool allows developers to begin working with the gateway project prior to receiving actual hardware.